B.A. in Government and International Relations, University of Sydney LL.B. (First Class Honours), University of Sydney

 Matthew Lilley received a B. Economics (Honours) from the University of Sydney in 2012.
 He worked in the Research Department at the Reserve Bank of Australia, and then as a research assistant for Economics faculty at the University of Sydney and University of New South Wales.
 His main interests are in empirical microeconomics, including behavioral and development economics, and political economy.

-Max is thrilled to come to Harvard to study algebraic number theory at a department which has hosted some of the strongest minds in number theory for decades, which even now has several living legends among its faculty.
+Max studies algebraic number theory at a department which has hosted some of the strongest minds in number theory for decades, which even now has several living legends among its faculty.
 After graduate school, Max hopes to establish a presence in number theory at Sydney University, a school that will always be close to his heart.